codio/knowledge/source/common/develop/ide/workspace/workspace.rst

 You can also select the README.md file in the Filetree.
 You can switch between **Preview**, **Code**, or **Splitview** in the lower right corner.

+Subsequent times you see the project as you last left it with the files and tabs the same and whatever file was open in front will be open again.

 The **readme.md** file should be written in [markdown] (http://daringfireball.net/projects/markdown/basics).